nielsenjared/nielsenjared.github.io/content/blog/big-o-log-linear-time-complexity/index.md

 console.log(mergeSort(nums));
 ```

-Have we see this problem, or something like it before?
+Have we seen this problem, or something like it, before?

 🤔

-Our `merge()` function is following a pattern similar to what we say in Bubble Sort above.
+Our `merge()` function is following a pattern similar to what we saw in Bubble Sort above.
 It accepts two arrays, and, through a series of conditional statements, _shifts_ values out of the arrays and _pushes_ them into a new array, `result`.

 How many operations will `merge()` perform?